DevMountain/react-5-afternoon/README.md

 ### Summary

-Now that we have our second view hooked up.
-Let's move on to the third View.
+In this step, we will update the reducer to handle modifying the city on state.
+We will also configure the src/components/WizardTwo/WizardTwo.js to connect to the store and use an action creator to update the city on state.

-## Instructions
+### Instructions
 In the `src/ducks/reducer.js`

 * Create a new const: `const UPDATE_PROP  = 'UPDATE_PROP ';`